 Autonomous delivery devices often operating as “personal delivery devices” have legal authority to operate on sidewalks owned, maintained by local governments.
 VML supports local control of locally owned sidewalks and the authority of localities to regulate, tax, license, and prohibit the use of devices on sidewalks.

+(new language addressing concerns with 2020 legislation approved by the General Assembly)

-Transportation Innovation
+Technological Innovation

 VML supports research and implementation of new technologies that increase the efficiency, effectiveness and equity of the transportation system.
-Such technologies should not create additional fiscal burdens or bypass local decision making.
+Such technologies should not create additional fiscal burdens or bypass local decision making. (language recommended by the committee)